Basserator Organ Amp to Bass/Guitar Amp Conversion

 Schematic of the Basserator 2R AO-63 amp conversion

-Schematic of the Basserator 2R Hammond AO-63 amp conversion
+Schematic of the Basserator 2R Hammond AO-63 amp conversion (with reverb)

 Introduction